-On your next family excursion, why not head to one of the many beautiful botanical gardens and arboretums located throughout Nassau and Suffolk counties?
-These gorgeous spots are perfect places to enjoy a picnic, admire the surroundings, and learn a thing or two about the flowers and trees around us.
-The best part, unless noted, is that admission to most of these sites is FREE.
+With the weather turning warmer and the flowers blooming, Long Island's beautiful botanical gardens are ready to welcome you on your next outdoor excursion.
+These gorgeous spots are perfect venues to enjoy a picnic, admire the landscape, and learn a thing or two about the flora around us.
+The best part is that, unless noted, admission to most of these sites is FREE.

 Bailey Arboretum – Locust Valley

-Perfect for kids of all ages, this 42-acre botanical garden boasts adventurous and engaging activities centered around kid-friendly learning.
+Perfect for kids of all ages, this 42-acre botanical garden has adventurous and engaging activities centered around kid-friendly learning.
 The enchanting Children’s Habitat is a true outdoor playland, where children are encouraged to touch, dig, collect, build, hide, climb, and explore all there is in this backyard paradise.
 Self-guided tours let you learn about Long Island history as well as experience the quiet and serene surroundings of animal and plant life in the woods and ponds.
 Price is $5 per vehicle, $2 per walk-in.
 Members are FREE.

 Clark Botanic Gardens – Albertson

 Established in 1969, Clark Botanic Garden is a 12-acre living museum and educational facility.
-Collections include native spring wildflowers, conifers, roses, perennials, day lilies, wetland plants, rock garden plants, herbs, butterfly plants, medicinal plants, and more than a dozen collections of particular plant families.
+Collections include native spring wildflowers, conifers, roses, perennials, daylilies, wetland plants, rock garden plants, herbs, butterfly plants, medicinal plants, and more than a dozen collections of particular plant families.
 Educational programs include fun workshops for kids.
-There's also a gift shop.
-Open 10am-6pm daily.
+There's also a gift shop on-site.
 Donations are appreciated.
 There are fees for educational programs.

 John P. Humes Japanese Stroll Garden – Mill Neck